2024: A Year of Client Success and Collaboration

 The technical architecture of RTLS-CMMS integration varies by CMMS platform, but the operational flow is consistent across implementations.

-Penguin’s PenTrack platform supports this integration model through standard API connectivity with major CMMS platforms used in North American hospitals.
+Penguin’s PenTrack platform supports this integration through standard API connectivity with major CMMS platforms used in North American hospitals.
 The location data PenTrack provides is room-level accurate — precise enough for a biomedical engineer to walk directly to the device without a secondary search — delivered continuously and without requiring manual updates from clinical staff.

 Key Use Cases: Where the Integration Delivers the Most Value